giantswarm/rfc/capi-configuration/3_upgrades.md

 We want to ...
 1. Make all changes transparent for the user before application
-2. Continue supporting the current workflow of upgrading a cluster (Through GS staff, customers and automation)
+2. Continue supporting the upgrade of clusters by pressing a single button / writing a single command
+3. Continue supporting a scheduled upgrade of a cluster
-3. Integrate the process into the proposed gitops-management
+4. Integrate the process into the proposed gitops-management
-4. Utilize the managed-configmap approach to ensure clusters adhere to the definition in their release at all times
+5. Utilize the managed-configmap approach to ensure clusters adhere to the definition in their release at all times
-5. Ensure that an upgrade to a cluster is decoupled from upgrades of other components
+6. Ensure that an upgrade to a cluster is decoupled from upgrades of other components
-6. Allow easy integration into other pipelines and formats users might want to utilize for cluster management.
+7. Allow easy integration into other pipelines and formats users might want to utilize for cluster management.

 ## Triggering an Upgrade